-Show the relationships between three data variables by creating a Scatterplot with a third variable dictating size of the points in the plot.
+Show the relationship between three data variables by creating a scatterplot with a third variable dictating the size of the points in the plot.

-Like a Scatterplot, Bubble Charts use a Cartesian coordinate system to plot points along a grid where the X and Y axis are separate variables.
-However. unlike a Scatterplot, each point is assigned a label or category (either displayed alongside or on a legend).
-Each plotted point then represents a third variable by the area of its circle.
-Colours can also be used to distinguish between categories or used to represent an additional data variable.
+Colours can also be used to distinguish between categories or used to represent an additional numerical variable.
 Time can be shown either by having it as a variable on one of the axis or by animating the data variables changing over time.